mel-project/docs.themelio.org/content/whitepapers/melmint-v2.md

 - $1$ ERG = $1.5$ SYM
 - $k=1.5$

-Here, "1 DOSC worth of syms" would be "1.5 ergs worth of syms", or $1.5\times 1.5 = 2.25$ syms.
-Yet the current market exchange rate is only $2$ syms, meaning that _mels are too cheap_.
+Here, "1 DOSC worth of sym" would be "1.5 erg worth of sym", or $1.5\times 1.5 = 2.25$ sym.
+Yet the current market exchange rate is only $2$ sym, meaning that _mels are too cheap_.

-Thus, to support the peg, every block Melmint will print up some syms to buy up mels, until the peg holds.
+Thus, to support the peg, every block Melmint will print up some sym to buy up mel, until the peg holds.

-### What backs Mel?
+### What backs mel?

 Any stablecoin can easily hold a peg when the stablecoin is too expensive --- just print more.
 The true challenge is when the peg must be defended when the market price is below the peg.
 The stablecoin must in some way be "backed" by another asset, with an independent value, that it can be redeemed for at the pegged value.

-In our case, the Mel's value is backed by the _value that can be extracted by inflating Sym_.
+In our case, mel's value is backed by the _value that can be extracted by inflating sym_.
 We call this value the **implicit reserve** of Melmint.
-Because inflating sym is essentially a tax on all holders of syms, the implicit reserve is very roughly the market capitalization of Sym.
-We can therefore say that the Sym backs the Mel.
+Because inflating sym is essentially a tax on all holders of sym, the implicit reserve is very roughly the market capitalization of sym.
+We can therefore say that **SYM backs MEL**.

-Thus, to be stable in a worst-case scenario where everybody wants to sell their mels, the **Mel marketcap must stay below the Sym marketcap**.
+Thus, to be stable in a worst-case scenario where everybody wants to sell their mels, the **mel marketcap must stay below the sym marketcap**.
 Fortunately, as the [original Melmint paper shows](https://docs.themelio.org/assets/mel.pdf) that's likely to be the case in any reasonable economic conditions.

 ## Failure scenarios

 ### Drastic changes in DOSC purchasing power

-Because Melmint pegs the Mel to the DOSC, if the value of a DOSC drastically changes, mels will lose their stable purchasing power.
-Historically, this has not really happened, and due to the definition of a DOSC, things like routine technological improvements will not cause shocks to the value of a DOSC.
+Because Melmint pegs 1 MEL to 1 DOSC, if the value of a DOSC drastically changes, mel will lose its stable purchasing power.
+Historically, this has not really happened, and due to the definition of a DOSC in terms of _time_ rather than _amount_ of computation, usual technological improvements will not cause shocks to the value of a DOSC.
 Instead, an external shock must greatly affect _how expensive is running the fastest processor available_.
 Here are some hypothetical scenarios where the value of a DOSC will drastically change:

 **Sudden increases in DOSC value**: